 Getting Around Achensee, Tirol

 The Rofan cable car, in Maurach, is open in both summer and winter.
-Because of it’s location next to the lake, this area is particularly popular with sports enthusiasts.
+Because of its location next to the lake, this area is incredibly popular with sports enthusiasts.

 Where to stay in Achensee, Tirol

 This trip was a part of the #Blogville Europe campaign showcasing the Emilia Romagna region of Italy and two regions of Tirol (one being Achensee).
 I took a train from Emilia Romagna to Tirol, which was a beautiful adventure in itself.
-All opinions of my crazy climbing endeavours remain my own, because I’m just a crazy adventure kind of girl.
+All opinions of my crazy climbing endeavours remain my own because I’m just a wild adventure kind of girl.